Israel bombs ‘dozens of targets’ in Lebanon after Nasrallah’s assassination

 At least 11 people were killed in an air raid on a house in the town of Ain in the Bekaa Valley in the northeast, according to Lebanon’s National News Agency.

-Hezbollah confirmed on Saturday that Nasrallah was killed in an Israeli strike a day earlier in the southern Beirut suburb of Dahiya, dealing a massive blow to the group engaged in fighting with Israel since last October.
+The Israeli military said on Sunday it killed Nabil Kaouk, another high-ranking Hezbollah official, a day after the Lebanese armed group confirmed that Nasrallah was assassinated in the southern Beirut suburb of Dahiyeh on Friday, dealing a massive blow to the group engaged in cross-border fighting with Israel since last October.

 Hezbollah started firing rockets at Israel in solidarity with Palestinians in Gaza.
 The group has set a ceasefire in Gaza as a condition to stop its cross-border attacks.

 The Israeli military said in a statement on the Telegram messaging app on Sunday that its air forces attacked “dozens of terrorist targets” in Lebanon in the past few hours, hitting “buildings where weapons and military structures of the organisation were stored”.